 Now with your GoPiGo3 assembled and connected, you are ready to move on to programming to your robot.
 Click here to learn how to connect to your robot.

 Need some help?
 Have a question or a suggestion?
-Ask on the forums here.
+Contact us.